What Does Skin Purging Look Like? Here's What You Need to Know

 What Is Skin Purging?

 Skin purging refers to the skin’s reaction to a substance that boosts the cell’s turnover.
-In other words, your skin is both producing new cells and shedding dead cells at a faster rate.
+In other words, your skin is both producing new cells and shedding dead skin cells at a faster rate.

 This causes all the oil, bacteria, and grime under the surface layer of your skin to be brought to the surface.